derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 ```

 In snippet two there are five parts comprising the line of code:
-1. `var` - keyword reserved by JavaScript denoting a variable aka a value reference
+1. `var` - keyword reserved by JavaScript denoting a variable aka a named value
-2. `imageToToggle` - custom identifier for referencing a variable by name
+2. `imageToToggle` - custom identifier for referencing a value by name
 3. `=` - *assignment operator* that assigns the value on its right to the identifer on its left
 4. `document.getElementById('image-to-toggle')` - browser API for referencing a specific HTML element
 5. `;` - character reserved by JavaScript denoting the end of a code statement

 The above five parts...

 If it is not already obvious, identifers are invaluable.
 They provide a reference to a particular value by name that may be used in other parts of the code.
 The named reference may be used in a sync or async fashion too.
 Identifiers are your key to getting specific work done at specific times.
+A value is denoted in one of two ways:
+1. primitive
+2. reference

+We will dive deeper into this in the next chapter, but the general idea is that a reference value is one that may parent other values where a primitive value will not.
+Put another way, a reference value may be considered "complex" where a primitive value may be considered "simple".

 Above we saw the three identifiers `toggleImageOpacity`, `imageToToggle`, and `currentOpacity`.
 Based on the values assigned to each, the first became a function identifier while the other two became variable identifiers.
 If a function expected any number of argument values, that function's signature would define the same amount of argument identifiers.
 An argument identifier is just a shortcut name to the passed in value, be it a function or variable.